ibm-watson-iot/blockchain-samples/iot_sample_contract_hyperledger/docs/rules.md

 And of course rules can now pass an error back to the calling event process to fail the whole transaction.
 Use this with caution of course.

 ##Compliance
-The state in this pattern contains a property called `inCompliance`, which documents whether the contract considers this specific asset to be in compliance with agreed-to rules (which of course are implemented in code in the rules engine).
+The state in this pattern contains a property called `compliant`, which documents whether the contract considers this specific asset to be in compliance with agreed-to rules (which of course are implemented in code in the rules engine).

 ``` go
     // set compliance true means out of compliance